Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 One way this flow enhances simulation coverage is by emulating the PLIO interface and the XRT Host interactions.

-Additionally, this allows the same input data to be run through hardware emulation and a Python (or other language) model of your computation.
+Additionally, this allows the same input data to be run through hardware emulation and python (or other language) model of your computation.
 This can be helpful for verifying correctness, understanding numerical precision, and regression testing mathematical algorithms.
 This tutorial will demonstrate an FFT running in the AI Engine array and compare its output to a Numpy FFT.

 ### Directory Structure